This article may contain affiliate links, please read my affiliate disclosure for more information

 The green of the grass in the foreground is light in value and lighter than the pine trees.
 Trees are often some of the darkest values in the landscape whereas grass is much lighter.

 I mix the green of the grass with a combination of ultramarine blue, cadmium yellow, a little cadmium orange and a tiny amount of quinacridone crimson.
 I then lighten the value by adding titanium white.
-I can increase the saturation by mixing in a little phthalo green.
+I can increase the saturation by mixing in a little thalo green.

 Once I have finished the blocking in stage I allow the painting to dry before I start adding some detail.